 Charles was suddenly withdrawn from school and sent to work.

 2. Warren’s Blacking Factory, Hungerford Stairs, Strand

-Dickens was full of shame; humiliated, lonely and desolate; resentful of his family.
-His experiences – which he kept secret for decades – had a powerful influence on his future writing:
+Dickens was ashamed, humiliated, lonely, desolate, and resentful of his family.
+His experiences, which he kept secret for decades, had a powerful influence on his future writing:

 Among other subjects were shocking working conditions, poverty, the workhouse (Oliver Twist, Christmas Carol), the criminal underclass and prisons (Oliver Twist, David Copperfield, Nicholas Nickleby, Little Dorrit, Great Expectations), industrialisation (Hard Times), and the legal profession (Pickwick Papers, David Copperfield, Bleak House).